zbk505/zbk505/README.md

 ### Hi!
 I'm Zach Baker 👋🏻

-## Student at Wentworth Institute of Technology  📚
+## Alumni of Wentworth Institute of Technology  📚
-- I will graduate on August 21st 2022 👨🏻‍🎓
+- I graduated on August 21st 2022 👨🏻‍🎓
-- I will have a BS in Computer Science with a minor in Applied Mathematics 💻
+- I have a BS in Computer Science with a minor in Applied Mathematics 💻

 ### About Me 🙋‍♂️
 - I love learning and I am always trying new things. 💡